HLM1337/AIDebateMaster/README.md

 - OpenAI API key (for OpenAI models)
 - Additional API keys for other model providers

+## Quick Start (Executable Version)

+For Windows users, you can download the ready-to-use executable version from the [Releases](https://github.com/yourusername/ai-debate-platform/releases) page.
+Simply download and run the .exe file - no installation or Python environment required.

 ## Installation

 1. Clone this repository: